 Challenges of Having a Conventional Personality Type

-One of the main challenges that comes with having a Conventional personality type is that you can often be seen as inflexible or set in your ways.
+One of the main challenges that comes with having a Conventional personality type is that you can often be seen as rigid or set in your ways.

 Because you tend to value tradition and security, you may resist change, even when it might be beneficial.